MAVIDH Score: A COVID-19 Severity Scoring using Chest X-Ray Pathology Features: Data and methods

 By the definition of these groups, one can hypothesise that despite the actual value of the score, it should respect a particular trend between groups to have at least minimal significance.
-For example, Group 1 and 4 should have the lowest scores on average, with patients that did not go to ICU (Group 1), being even lower than patients in the vicinity of ICU release (Group 4).
-Moreover, one should expect that Group 2, populated by images of patients in the vicinity of ICU admission, to have the high scores on average, as well for patients in Group 3 (currently in ICU).
+For example, Group 1 should have the lowest scores on average since it contemplates patients that did not go to ICU.
+Moreover, one should expect that Group 2, populated by images of patients in the vicinity of ICU admission, to have high scores on average as they are close to or presently presenting severe symptoms.

-Although following the expected trend is not definite evidence of the score validity, it indeed corroborates the hypothesis that it is any indicator correlated to disease severity.
-The contribution is reinforced if such a scoring method presents yet competitive results to other methods in the related literature.
+Following the expected trend corroborates the hypothesis that it is any indicator correlated to disease severity.
+The contribution is reinforced if such a scoring method presents competitive results to other methods in the related literature.
 This point should be highlighted by noting that the data sets for training and validation come from different distributions, and any resulting validation should be more dependable than trivial train-test splits on the same data set.
 It is also important to note that the comparison to other methods was only possible because the authors made their code and neural network weights available.
 This initiative is praiseworthy and should be incentivised since it can increase the progress rate in such an urgent field.
 To better clarify how the pieces of the methodology work together, Fig. \ref{fig:graph_methodology} presents the synthesised methodology in diagram form.